Celebrity Ex on the Beach series 3

-The third Celebrity series of Ex on the Beach began airing on 18 March 2024 on Paramount+ and 19 March 2024 on MTV.
-This is the show's thirteenth season overall.
+The third series of Celebrity Ex on the Beach began airing on 18 March 2024 on Paramount+ and 19 March 2024 on MTV UK and Ireland.
 The series was confirmed in February 2024 when the premiere date and the list of participants were announced, who, like its two predecessors, are celebrities.
 It was filmed again in Gran Canaria.

 Cast

-The list of famous cast members was released on February 12, 2024, for the first time not only the singles but also a group of former celebrities were announced.
+The list of famous cast members was released on 12 February 2024, for the first time not only the singles but also a group of former celebrities were announced.